 - 1. Definition of Agricultural Workers - 1.1 We support the definition of agricultural worker including on-farm retail sales, on-farm processing and handling of products consolidated on a farm.
 2016 66 - 1.2 We support legislation to make the definition of farm labor consistent through all laws of the Commonwealth and such definition be consistent with the definition of "Farm Labor" in the Fair Labor Standards Act.
 2019- 7 - 2.
 H2A Program - 2.1 We support: - 2.1.1 Changes to the H2A program even if comprehensive labor/immigration reforms are not part of the legislation.
-2017 62\R (2005) - 2.1.2 Immigration and H2A reform that includes limited amnesty to the present work force.
+2017 62R (2005) - 2.1.2 Immigration and H2A reform that includes limited amnesty to the present work force.
 Additionally, it should include border security, access to legal foreign workers and should not result in a delay in sourcing workers.
-2017 63\R (2005) - 2.1.3 All states being required to comply with federal regulations concerning the H2A program and non-U.S. citizens.
-2017 62 \R (2005) - 2.2 We oppose: - 2.2.1 Employers being placed in the position of being the enforcers of immigration policy.
-2017 63\R (2005) - 2.3 We will work comprehensively with the Massachusetts Congressional Delegation and the New England Apple Council to enlist their support to amend and change the current H2A labor program.
-2016 - 67 \R (1998) - 3.
-Overtime - 3.1 We support exempting retail farm store employees from overtime for any work week in which an employee has worked less than 40 hours, regardless of which day of the week that employee has worked.
-2017 61\R (2002) and 2016 -64 - 3.2 We support legislation that would make the agricultural overtime exemption more inclusive as the recent Supreme Judicial Court ruling has given a very narrow interpretation of the agricultural overtime exemption.
-2019-4 - 3.3 We also support legislation that would bring the agricultural minimum wage equal to the standard minimum wage, if the agricultural overtime exemption is made more inclusive as stated in 3.2.
-2019-4 - 4.
-Youth Labor - 4.1 We support: - 4.1.1 Laws that allow for a youth/training wage.
-2016 65
+2017 63R (2005) - 2.1.3 All states being required to comply with federal regulations concerning the H2A program and non-U.S. citizens.
+2017 62 R (2005) - 2.2 We oppose: - 2.2.1 Employers being placed in the position of being the enforcers of immigration policy. $2017 63^{}R$ (2005) - 2.3 We will work comprehensively with the Massachusetts Congressional Delegation and the New England Apple Council to enlist their support to amend and change the current H2A labor program.
+2016 - 67 R (1998) - 2.4 We will initiate a FOIA request of the USDOL regarding the following specific questions: